On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Notation and Background

-Here, $\B_L(x,r)$ denotes the ball of radius $r$ around $x\in X$ in the $d_L$ metric.
-It follows from the definition that convexity radius of a circle with the perimeter $R$ is $\frac{R}{4}$.
-Also, The convexity radius of an embedded graph is $\frac{b}{4}$, where $b$ is the length of it's smallest simple cycle.
+Consider a circle in $\R^2$ with perimeter $R$; its convexity radius is $\frac{R}{4}$.
+Also, the convexity radius of an embedded graph is $\frac{b}{4}$, where $b$ is the length of its smallest simple cycle.
 It is well-known that the convexity radius of a compact Riemannian manifold is positive.
 The convexity radius of a geodesic space is an intrinsic property.